You walk into an amazing, authentic Chinese restaurant.

 Wherever you go in the world, simply making an effort to understand and be understood goes a long way.

-Learn from the translations that come out of your phone.
+Learn from the translations that come out of your phone and your language learning apps.
 Do your best to use them as a bridge to actual communication.
 That’s the key to an excellent journey!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn languages with real-world videos.